 The city of York is world famous for its variety of visitor attractions and home to the National Railway Museum.
 We travel north via the Midland Main Line stopping at stations to pick up further passengers.
-Our train will be hauled between London and York by Princess Coronation Class steam locomotive No. 46233 Duchess of Sutherland or Princess Royal Class steam locomotive No. 6201 Princess Elizabeth.
+Our train will be hauled between London and York by Princess Coronation Class steam locomotive No. 46233 Duchess of Sutherland or A4 class steam locomotive No 60009 Union of South Africa.

-Our train leaves London Victoria at around 06:25 hauled by Duchess of Sutherland or Princess Elizabeth and travels around West London through Kensington Olympia and Neasden.
+Our train leaves London Victoria at around 06:25 hauled by Duchess of Sutherland or Union of South Africa and travels around West London through Kensington Olympia and Neasden.
 At Dudding Hill Junction we take the Brent curve and join the Midland Main Line (MML) at Cricklewood.
 We head north and stop at St. Albans, Luton, Bedford and Kettering, to pick up further passengers.